About Santa Barbara County

 Courts & Case Records

-The Superior Court of California, County of Santa Barbara, serves as the unified trial court handling all criminal, civil, family, probate, juvenile, and traffic matters within the county.
+The Superior Court of California, County of Santa Barbara, is the unified trial court handling all criminal, civil, family, probate, juvenile, and traffic matters within Santa Barbara County.
 California abolished municipal and justice courts in 1998, consolidating all trial court functions into the Superior Court system.

-The Santa Barbara County Superior Court operates multiple locations: the Main Courthouse at 1100 Anacapa Street in Santa Barbara (the primary civil and criminal facility), the Anacapa Division at 1100 Anacapa Street, the Cook Street Division at 312-C East Cook Street in Santa Maria, the Lompoc Division at 115 Civic Center Plaza in Lompoc, and the Santa Maria Courthouse at 1100 H Street in Santa Maria (the newer courthouse facility).
-The court's main phone number is (805) 882-4550, and its official website is www.sbcourts.org.
+Santa Barbara County Superior Court operates multiple locations: the Main Courthouse at 1100 Anacapa Street in Santa Barbara County (the primary civil and criminal facility), the Anacapa Division at 1100 Anacapa Street, the Cook Street Division at 312-C East Cook Street in Santa Maria, the Lompoc Division at 115 Civic Center Plaza in Lompoc, and the Santa Maria Courthouse at 1100 H Street in Santa Maria (the newer courthouse facility).
+The court's main phone number is listed on the office’s official website, and its official website is www.sbcourts.org.
 Civil and criminal case indexes are available for public search.

 The Superior Court Clerk's office processes requests for certified copies of court documents, with fees established by California Government Code Section 70626 (currently $15 for the first page and $1 for each additional page for certified copies).
 California Rules of Court Rule 2.503 governs public access to court records, establishing presumptions of access while protecting confidential information such as juvenile records, sealed documents, and certain family law matters.
 Probate matters are handled by the Superior Court's Probate Division, with jurisdiction over estates, conservatorships, and guardianships.